Dawn Friedman MSEd LPCCC, Worthington Counselor

 I have been interviewed on New Hampshire Public Radio’s Word of Mouth, on Q with Jian Ghomeshi, and on Dawn Davenport’s Creating a Family.

-I’ve presented at the Columbus Society for Clinical Social Work and Ohio State Counseling and Consultation; the 2011 Open Adoption Symposium in Richmond, VA; Podcamp Columbus, the American Adoption Congress; the 2nd International Conference on Adoption and Culture and the Voices for Ohio’s Children 2015 Healthy Kids Conference.
+I’ve presented at the Columbus Society for Clinical Social Work and Ohio State Counseling and Consultation; the 2011 Open Adoption Symposium in Richmond, VA; the American Adoption Congress annual conference in both 2008 and 2009; the 2nd International Conference on Adoption and Culture in 2008; the Voices for Ohio’s Children 2015 Healthy Kids Conference; and the 2015 All Ohio Counselors Conference.